Rob Melville

-Robert Melville is an English car designer currently working as Design Director at McLaren Automotive.
-He previously worked with Jaguar Land Rover and General Motors.
+Robert Melville is a British car designer who is currently working as the Chief Design officer at Ceer Motors.
+He previously worked with Jaguar Land Rover, General Motors and McLaren Automotive.

-Melville helped to design the Range Rover, Cadillac Converj, McLaren P1, McLaren 650S and was Chief Designer of the McLaren 675LT, McLaren 570S/570GT, McLaren GT and McLaren 720S.
+Melville helped to design the Range Rover, Cadillac Converj, McLaren P1, McLaren 650S and was Chief Designer of the McLaren 675LT, McLaren 570S/570GT, McLaren GT, McLaren 720S and McLaren Artura.

 Early life

 Melville is the youngest of three boys.
 His father was an engineer and mother an artist.
 Robert enjoyed spending his time studying and sketching nature and different vehicles.
 Graduating from Benton Park in 1996, He then went to Leeds college of art and design.
 He graduated from The University of Huddersfield in 2001 with a 1st in BA (Hons) Vehicle Design, he then went on to study a Master in Automotive Design at the Royal College of Art in London.

 Career

+Jaguar Land Rover

-In 2003, Melville joined the Jaguar Land Rover Advanced Design team, where he helped design the Range Rover Evoque.
+In 2003, Melville joined the Jaguar Land Rover Advanced Design team, where he went on to design the Range Rover Evoque.

+General Motors

 In 2006, he joined General Motors in the UK as Senior Creative Designer.
-Here, he helped with designs for the Cadillac Converj, Chevrolet Corvette, Hummer, and Buick.
+Here, he led designs for the Cadillac Converj, Chevrolet Corvette, Hummer, and Buick.